moa-digitalagency/GuestAdmission/replit.md

-# Maison d'Hôte - Système de Gestion
+# Maison d'Hôte - Système de Gestion SaaS Multi-Tenant

 ## Overview
-This project is a comprehensive Flask application designed for managing guest houses.
+This project is a comprehensive Flask SaaS application designed for managing multiple guest houses in a multi-tenant architecture.
 It provides full management capabilities for establishments, bookings (referred to as "séjours"), and clients.
-The application aims to streamline operations with features like multi-establishment support, detailed séjour management, personnel administration, and financial tracking for extras.
+The application has been transformed into a SaaS platform with complete tenant isolation, allowing a SUPER_ADMIN to create and manage multiple establishments, assign administrators, and control access per establishment.

+## Recent Changes (November 2025)
+- **SaaS Multi-Tenant Architecture**: Complete transformation to support multiple independent establishments with full tenant isolation.
+- **SUPER_ADMIN Role**: New role with capabilities to create establishments, assign administrators, manage rooms, and control user access.
+- **Tenant Isolation**: Implemented database structure with `user_etablissements` table and `etablissement_id` column to ensure complete data segregation.
+- **Multi-Establishment Support**: Users can be associated with multiple establishments and switch between them.
+- **Super Admin Interface**: Dedicated dashboard for SUPER_ADMIN to manage all establishments, users, and rooms.

 ## User Preferences
 - I prefer simple language.